bernie-skipole/indipydriver/docs/source/usage/example1.rst

     IPyDriver(devices, **driverdata)

-devices will be a list of devices (instances of the Device class) and driverdata will be an attribute dictionary of the objects you have created to operate the instrument.
+devices will be a list of devices (instances of the Device class) and driverdata can be used to pass in any objects you have created to operate the instrument.

 So in the example below, a class 'ThermalControl' is defined to actually do the instrument control, with an instance 'thermalcontrol' created from it.